taxisuper/frontend/readme.md

 For now, the only case the reducer will handle is `FILTER_ACTIVE_TOGGLE`.
 Create the corresponding action creator.

-We have created a FilterList React component for you:
+Create a Filter component :

 ```javascript
 function Filter({ name, color, active}) {